Decomposable Fourier Multipliers and an Operator-Algebraic Characterization of Amenability: Inner amenability

 \end{defi}

 Now, we give different characterizations of inner amenability for unimodular locally compact groups.
-The equivalence between the first and the second point is sketched in \cite[Prop 1]{LoR1}.
+The equivalence between the first and the second point is sketched in \cite[Proposition 1 p.~222]{LoR87}.
 For the sake of completeness, we give a complete proof.

 \begin{thm} Let $G$ be a unimodular locally compact group.
-The following are equivalent. \begin{enumerate} \item $G$ is inner amenable. \item There exists an asymptotically central net $(f_j)$ of functions of $\L^1(G)$, i.e. for any $s \in G$, we have
+The following are equivalent. \begin{enumerate} \item $G$ is inner amenable. \item There exists an asymptotically central net $(f_j)$ of functions in the space $\L^1(G)$, i.e.~for any $s \in G$, we have

 \item $G$ is inner F\o{}lner.